niclaslindberg/webx-routes/README.md

     });
 ```
 ### Route switches:
 Route switches are evaluated top-down.
-If a route-switch is executed no further switches are evaluated and executed.
+If a route-switch is executed no further switches, in same the scope, are evaluated and executed.

 The following route switches are supported
 * `onAlways($action)` Executes without evaluation.